Supersonic turbulence in Giant HII Regions: clues from 30 Doradus: Summary and conclusions

 Theoretical studies predict that the formation and evolution of Giant HII regions is determined by hot cluster winds that result from the merging and thermalization of the winds from the individual ionizing stars.
 Our observations largely support this scenario: none of the large nebular structures that characterize the nebula, with the exception of the central bubble that surrounds R136 are centered around individual massive stars.
 The hierarchical structure of the shells, on the other hand, is exactly what is expected from a cluster wind that originates in the core of the ionizing cluster (R136) and breaks out of successive shells built by the material swept up by the same wind.

 We have confirmed previous results that the kinetic energy of the nebular gas is mostly in the form of the expansion of the multiple shells.
 Not only are the \halfa profiles in the low surface brightness regions inside these shells double or multiple, but also the profiles of the rims of these shells, which are mostly single, clearly show organized expansion motions.
 Expansion accounts for $\sim70$\% of the kinetic energy while the remainder is manifested by the supersonic intrinsic widths of the individual profiles.
-The gravitational potential of stars and gas is sufficient to provide the kinetic energy required by the profile widths, which therefore, can be interpreted as the residual orbital motions of the, now ionized, dense clumps of the original molecular cloud that spawned the 30~Doradus superstarburst cluster.

 The radial dependence of the kinematics and of the \halfa surface brightness clearly show a well defined core-halo structure.
 The nebular core ($R\leq25$pc) contains the bulk of the ionizing stars and 23\% of the total \halfa luminosity.
 The massive cluster wind that carves the nebular structures originates in the core and is channeled to the external giant expanding bubbles through break-out structures within the core, which act as nozzles.